 Ask anybody who knows the real deal about the crypto business, and they would know of certain places regarded as so-to-speak “safe spaces” for crypto projects and crypto-related businesses.
-In this article, Gabriela Hornáčková, Crypto Legal Mind at Sparring discusses the benefits of setting up a business in the British Virgin Islands (the BVI) and how recent regulation is changing obligations.
+In this article, Gabriela Hornáčková, Crypto Legal Mind at Sparring, discusses the benefits of setting up a business in the British Virgin Islands (the BVI) and how recent regulation is changing the obligations of crypto startups.

 Why is the BVI attractive?

-The BVI has been able to attract a considerable number of businesses in recent decades and recent years.
-In fact, businesses of all kinds, flock to the jurisdiction given the fact that they do not have unnecessarily strict and limiting tax laws.
-Many businesses, therefore, opt to set up their offices or at least their main office in the BVI.
+The BVI has been able to attract a considerable number of businesses in recent decades and years.
+In fact, businesses of all kinds flock to this jurisdiction as it does not have unnecessarily strict and limiting tax laws.
+Many crypto businesses, therefore, opt to set up their offices or at least their main office in the BVI.

 New anti-money laundering rules

-Recently the wind of a legal change has swept this island nation, and BVI has been the latest of jurisdictions to update their anti-money laundering (AML) laws.
-In the past, the BVI has been actively making attempts to align its policies, as with most other nations, with the guidelines and regulations set by the Financial Action Task Force (the FATF).
-The FATF imposes standards to combat money laundering to bring more transparency and scrutiny to financial operations in countries across the globe, and specifically to tackle money laundering that ultimately leads to funding terror groups and terrorist activities.
-As such the British Virgin Islands has amended its AML laws to also include crypto companies, something that did not exist up to this point.
+Recently, the wind of a legal change has swept this island nation, and the BVI has been the latest of countries to update their anti-money laundering (AML) laws.
+In the past, the BVI has been actively making attempts to align its policies, as have many other countries, with the guidelines and regulations set by the Financial Action Task Force (FATF).
+The FATF imposes standards to combat money laundering to bring more transparency and scrutiny to financial operations in countries across the globe, and specifically to tackle money laundering that ultimately leads to funding terrorist groups and activities.
+As such, the British Virgin Islands has amended its AML laws to also include crypto companies, which have not been regulated up to this point.

-Therefore, since December 1, 2022, all crypto companies that fall within the definition of VASPs, or Virtual Asset Service Providers, must comply with the new AML laws.
+Therefore, from December 1, 2022, all crypto businesses that fall within the definition of VASPs, or Virtual Asset Service Providers, must comply with the new AML laws.

 New licensing requirements

-Crypto projects should also be aware of a new licensing process for VASPs.
-The new licensing process will include new requirements for companies to be registered such as:
+Crypto projects should also be aware of a new licensing regime for VASPs under the Virtual Assets Service Providers Act (the VASP Act) effective from February 1, 2023.
+The new licensing process will include new registration requirements for crypto businesses, such as:

-- Senior managers and officers’ appointments are to be pre-approved by the FSC;
+- senior managers’ and officers’ appointments to be pre-approved by the FSC.

 What impact will these changes have on the BVI?

-While a shift in the regulation, many experts predict that these new changes might not have a negative impact on the BVI being the top destination for crypto businesses.
-The reason that they propose is that a lot of countries and jurisdictions have been on the run to impose new regulatory frameworks and processes for crypto companies.
-As a result, crypto companies will eventually have to face the music and pick the best crypto jurisdiction.
-With a mix of friendly regulations, the British Virgin Islands might still be able to remain to be the crypto haven it has always been.
+While there is a shift in the BVI’s crypto regulation, many experts predict that these new changes might not have a negative impact on the BVI being one of the top destinations for crypto businesses.
+The rationale behind these changes stems from the recent trend among numerous countries and jurisdictions to establish novel regulatory frameworks and procedures for cryptocurrency businesses.
+With a mix of crypto-friendly regulations, the British Virgin Islands might still be able to remain the crypto haven it has always been.